adminomisinaloa/2018/README.md

 # 2018
-Soluciones a problemas de la OMI Sinaloa 2018
+Solución a problemas - Convocatoria 2018